Project & Communications Officer

 If you are a writer or author with experience teaching/tutoring, or if you have significant experience working in a relevant field with industry expertise, we will consider your proposal during the planning stages of our program.

 To be considered you must complete the Expression of Interest form.

-Due to the COVID-19 pandemic, Writing NSW have suspended their internships for 2020.
-We hope to offer internships again in 2021.
+Due to the COVID-19 pandemic, Writing NSW have suspended their internships.
 Contact us with any questions.